 Our destination today, just 51 miles from San José, is the Rio Savegre Valley, which sits at a cool 7,000 feet.
 En route, we pass over the Cerro de la Muerte (Mountain of Death).
 This 11,000-foot peak was named for early explorers who, traveling on foot, died of hunger, exposure, and storms while crossing.
 Although we may encounter some rain and fog, we soon rise above the clouds to a realm of flower-filled fields, hillside farms, and fantastic views.
 We make a few stops for photographs and to see what’s in bloom.

 The Savegre Valley holds a number of family farms, all with beautiful grounds traversed by a clear river.
-Our lodge is in a lush part of the valley at its beginning.
+Our lodge is in a lush part of the valley.
 After settling into our accommodations, we walk the lodge’s trails, learning about the flora and fauna of the tropical cloud forest.
 With luck, we spot the Resplendent Quetzal, the holy bird of the Mayas.
-Enjoy a fabulous New Year’s Eve meal tonight at the lodge’s restaurant.
+Enjoy a fabulous meal tonight at the lodge’s restaurant.

-Happy New Year!
 Today our guides lead us along the clear mountain stream known as the Rio Savegre.
-Birding here is a treat, with so many colorful species: Rufous-browed Peppershrike, Long-tailed Silky Flycatcher, Collared Redstart, Northern Emerald Toucanet, and Flame-colored Tanager, to name a few.
-We have the day to explore this isolated and beautiful valley, where we hope to find several pairs of Resplendent Quetzal feeding on Wild Avocado trees.
+Birding here is a treat, with so many colorful species: White-naped Brushfinch, Long-tailed Silky-Flycatcher, Collared Redstart, Northern Emerald-Toucanet, and Flame-colored Tanager, to name a few.
+We have the day to explore this isolated and beautiful valley, where we hope to find several pairs of Resplendent Quetzal feeding on wild avocado trees.
 If you’d like a more rigorous hike up the valley’s ridgeline, we feature that in the afternoon.
 Optional horseback riding can be arranged.

 The Resplendent Quetzal is found here year-round, as is an incredibly diverse array of flora and fauna.
-On trails that wind past rivers and lakes, we look for Collared Trogon, Northern Emerald Toucanet, Crowned Wren Thrush, Large-footed Finch, Sooty Robin, and American Dipper, as well as endemic species like Silky Flycatcher, Emerald Hummingbird, Cerise-throated Hummingbird, and Peg-billed Finch.
+On trails that wind past rivers and lakes, we look for Collared Trogon, American Dipper, Spotted Wood-Quail, Barred Becard, and Silver-throated Tanager, as well as regionally endemic species like Long-tailed Silky-flycatcher, Sulphur-winged Parakeet, Wrenthrush, Golden-browed Chlorophonia, and Black Guan.

 Montane oak forest dominates, including magnificent oaks like the Wild Brazilleto, Winter’s Bark Tree, and Cipresillo.
 We take a stab at identifying them, then simply admire the hundreds of species of bromeliads, lichens, mosses, and ferns, and the multitude of orchids and colorful flowers.
 Locals raise fruit on the hillsides and farm trout in small ponds; enjoy meals at the lodge made with a host of homegrown foods.